In progress · Bootstrap 2026

 3. Why governance comes before pretty features

-LGPD, audit trails and data isolation are cheap to build early.
-Once there's an enterprise customer asking for a compliance report, they become refactor cost.
+LGPD, GDPR, hash-chained audit logs and data isolation are cheap to build early.
+Once an enterprise customer is asking for a compliance report, they become refactor cost.
 The 'ship in beta, handle governance in the last sprint before enterprise' playbook only works for people who never sold to a legal team.

 4. Why this site has no "Trusted by" logos yet